mitsuhiko/python-modernize/docs/index.rst

 break these rules.

-Python 2 code from Python 2.6 and older will be upgraded to code that is compatible with Python 2.6, 2.7 and the latest release of Python 3.
+Python 2 code from Python 2.6 and older will be upgraded to code that is compatible with Python 2.6, 2.7 and Python 3.
 If code is using a feature unique to Pyth on 2.7 it will not be downgraded to work with Python 2.6, e.g. ``dict.viewitems()`` usage will not be removed to make the code compatible with Python 2.6.